-Progress Against Plans On-track based on committed timelines. lssues 6 All audit issues are monitored in the ISSUES MONITORING REPORT (IMR).
+Progress Against Plans On-track based on committed timelines.
+Issues 8 All audit issues are monitored in the ISSUES MONITORING REPORT (IMR).
 The IMR contains the details action plans per business unit and the corresponding timeline for each issue.
 This is being monitored and reported regularly to the Board Audit Committee.
-Findings 7 The IMR also contains the detailed findings of all audit examinations done by the GIA as well as the highlights of the results of the resident audit teams.
+Findings 9 The IMR also contains the detailed findings of all audit examinations done by the GIA as well as the highlights of the results of the resident audit teams.
 Examination Trends Operations or Process-based Reviews, Compliance Reviews, Financial reviews.
 Recurring issues are noted as it impacts on the audit score given the auditee.
 Starting 2013, all audit scores are to be incorporated in the business unit's Key Results Areas (KRA) for closer monitoring.
-This would likewise impact on their BUs performance accessment for the year. assessment for the year.
+This would likewise impact on their BUs performance assessment for the year.
 The above monitoring activities are done on a regular basis.

-6 "Issues" are compliance matters that arise from adopting different interpretations.
+$^{^{8}}$ "Issues" are compliance matters that arise from adopting different interpretations.

-$^{^{7}}$ "Findings" are those with concrete basis under the company's policies and rules.
+$^{^{9}}$ "Findings" are those with concrete basis under the company's policies and rules.